eventOneHQ/gitlab-roadmap/README.md

 ### Development Setup

 Want to contribute?
 Awesome!
-Follow these steps to get setup.
+First checkout the [contribution guidelines](#contributing) then follow these steps to get setup.

 Clone the repository